The following are resources that are especially for parents of Pacific University students.

 When might counseling be appropriate for your student?

 Students seek counseling for many reasons including, but not limited to the following: loneliness and adjustment issues, concerns about career choice and/or academic performance, family concerns such as alcoholism or divorce, emotional difficulties such as depression and anxiety, roommate conflicts, eating disorders, problems with alcohol and drug abuse, and suicidal feelings.
-Students may be seen at the Student Counseling Center or referred for other psychological or psychiatric services depending on the nature of their presenting issues.
+Students may be seen at the Student Counseling Center or referred into the community depending on the nature of their presenting issues.

 What does confidentiality mean for parents?